HabelNadik/imscreenpy/README.md

 We have used imscreenpy to analze data from peripheral blood mononuclear cells (PBMCs) and bone marrow mononuclear cells (BMMCs) as well as cell lines from other non-hematopoietic tissues.
 The full workflow as we use it in our work is executed by `main.py`, but we also provide notebooks that you may find instructive in `pbmc_example_analyses`.

-### Analysis on PBMCs or BMMCs
+### Analysis on PBMCs or BMMCs (*Haladik et al.*)
 The folder `pbmc_example_analyses` contains scripts and notebooks that give an overview of imscreenpy's functionalities for the analysis of PBMCs or BMMNCs.
 We have applied these analyses in a manuscript that should be published soon.
-If you want to learn more about how to analyse this type of screening data, this folder is a good place to start.
+If you want to learn more about how to analyse this type of screening data, this folder is a good place to start and we will make another repository that demonstrates using `imscreenpy` on a cohort level available soon.

-### Analysis as described in *Strohmenger et al.*
+### Analysis on neuroblastoma (*Strohmenger et al.*)
 If you want to reproduce the analysis from *Strohmenger et al.* and run `main.py` locally with pre-trained autoencoders from `patchpy`, you will have to change the paths in `imscreenpy/config_files/nb_paths_and_patterns.txt` to match your local system.
 The full analysis from that manuscript will be publicly available soon and we will then provide an update here.